xavierchia/xavierchia.github.io/_posts/2022-03-04-the-setup-dan-bilzerian.md

 So much for the stories.
 Let’s talk about the “the setup”.

-Despite the name of the book, Dan doesn’t talk much about “the setup”.
+Despite the name of the book, Dan doesn’t talk much about it.
 Only in the epilogue he explains briefly: “*The setup is strategy, the act of stacking the odds in your favor.
 Life is a game.
 Like any game, you must have a good strategy to win.
 The implementation of that strategy is called the setup, and it paves the road to success.”*

 One example from his high school days he gives is that when he stayed in his family’s house in a beach town where they also owned a boat, meeting girls became almost effortless.
 Most people in such a town are there to have fun and have little else to do.
 Hence if you mention casually that you’ll go for a cruise on your boat later today most will be happy to join.
 If your goal is to meet girls, investing in this kind of setup (house in beach town + boat) is a much smarter choice than memorising hundreds of pickup scripts.